agoda-com/standards-c-sharp/docs/services/framework-abstractions.md

     public void Save(Customer entity)
     {
         // Not only have we tied ourselves to ASP.NET, but our class becomes annoying
-        // to test as we have to mock this long chain of objects: entity.CreatedBy = this.accessor.HttpContext.User.Identity.Name;
+        // to test as we have to mock this long chain of references: entity.CreatedBy = this.accessor.HttpContext.User.Identity.Name;
         this.uow.Save(entity);
     }